fhiso/sources-and-citations/citation-elements.md

 not, despite being normal ways of representing integers in certain cultures.
 {/}

+{.ednote}  The examples in this section use various XML Schema types.
+As the [CEV Vocabulary] takes shape, these should be replaced with types that are actually used in our vocabulary, which may or may not be XML Schema types.

 The mapping from lexical representations to logical values need not be one-to-one.
 If a *datatype* has multiple lexical representations of the